ecmwf-lab/ai-models/README.md

 ## Usage

-Although the source code `ai-models` and its plugins are available under open sources licences, some model weights maybe available under a different licence.
+Although the source code `ai-models` and its plugins are available under open sources licences, some model weights may be available under a different licence.
 For example some models make their weights available under the CC-BY-NC-SA 4.0 license, which does not allow commercial use.
-For more information, please the license associated to each model on their main home page, that we link from each of the corresponding plugins.
+For more informations, please check the license associated with each model on their main home page, that we link from each of the corresponding plugins.

 ## Prerequisites